Gold Road, Arizona – Gone …. For Now

 Route 66 passes the Gold Road Mine in 1940.

-Prior to the town’s beginning, a man named John Moss discovered traces of gold in the area during the early 1860s, but when silver was found in abundance in the Cerbat Mountains, Moss abandoned his diggings and headed north to the Chloride area.
+Before the town began, John Moss discovered traces of gold in the area during the early 1860s, but when silver was found in abundance in the Cerbat Mountains, Moss abandoned his diggings and headed north to the Chloride area.

-However, that didn’t stop prospectors from crawling all over the mountains and in 1900 a miner by the name of Jose Jerez hit “pay-dirt.”
-Grubstaked in the amount of $16.00 by the store owner, Henry Lovin of Kingman, Jose was searching for his lost burro when he literally stumbled over a rich ledge of gold-bearing quartz.
+However, that didn’t stop prospectors from crawling all over the mountains, and in 1900, a miner named Jose Jerez hit “pay-dirt.”
+Grubstaked $16.00 by the store owner, Henry Lovin of Kingman, Jose was searching for his lost burro when he stumbled over a rich ledge of gold-bearing quartz.

 Knowing the glittering quartz contained his beloved yellow metal, he packed it up and took it to an assay office.
 He was ecstatic when he found it assayed at 40 ounces to the ton.
 Immediately, he contacted his partner, Henry, and the two wasted no time returning to the site to start digging.
 Within just a few months, they dug a 15-foot shaft.
 Their frenzied activity soon attracted the attention of a California group who bought their claim for $50,000 in 1901.